The SDMA App

 The San Diego Museum of Art App (SDMA App) was selected as a winner in the Software, Digital Media, Mobile App Category at CONNECT’s 29th Annual Most Innovative New Product Awards, and most recently, SDMA app developers Guru were awarded a $100,000 funding award from Qualcomm Ventures.

 The SDMA App is free and easily downloadable on iOS and Android devices.
-Upgrade to the premium version to discover even more treasures and secrets waiting to be revealed.
+Download to discover even more treasures and secrets waiting to be revealed.

 Gallery Digital Tablets